Noisy-Final-Project/Noisy-app/readme.md

 Our project&rsquo;s architecture is based upon MVC architecture.
 The server side has two components - the Controller and the Model.
 In our project, the View (client) is represented by the React Native app and the Model and the controller are submodules of the server.

-The Controller purpose is the transfer information/requests between the client and the model, while the purpose of the Model is responsible for interacting with the database and setting a scaleable interface to process data intercepted by the database.
+The Controller purpose is the transfer information/requests between the client and the model, while the Model is responsible for interacting with the database and setting a scaleable interface to process data intercepted by the database.